Our Food Waste Impact The amount of food we have intercepted from local supermarkets so far

 Are there any other benefits to this project?

-Any food which still is edible is passed on to other groups in our area to share with their users.
+Any food which is still edible is passed on to other groups in our area to share with their users.

 Any food which is not fit for human consumption is passed on to local smallholders for animal/bird feed (just as it used to be years ago).
-This not only means even less food goes to landfill but the progression of the food through their ‘plumbing system’ produces manure which contributes to the fertility of soil.
+This not only means even less food goes to landfill, but the progression of the food through their ‘plumbing system’ produces manure which contributes to the fertility of soil.

 This means that we reduce food waste even more.